Sumta4real/Sumayyah_Portfolio/README.md

 My data science portfolio

 # [Project 1: Ranking Hospital: Project Overview:](https://github.com/Sumta4real/Hospital-Rank)

--the data used for this project come from the Hospital Compare web site (http://hospitalcompare.hhs.gov) run by the U.S. Department of Health and Human Services.
 - there are 3 functions in this project - best function, rankhospital function and rankall function
 - best function takes 2 argument- the 2-character abbreviated name of a state and an
 #outcome name(ailment) and returns the hospital Name with the least mortality for the specified ailment